Charles Sirois

-In 2011, he co-founded (with François Legault) a social and economic liberal centre-right political party, Coalition Avenir Québec.
+In 2011, he co-founded (with François Legault) a centre-right autonomist political party, Coalition Avenir Québec.

 Early life and education

 Born in Chicoutimi, Quebec, he earned a bachelor's degree in Finance from Université de Sherbrooke and a master's degree in finance from Université Laval.
 He is the father of François-Charles Sirois and grandfather of Maxime Sirois.

 Business career

 Sirois has had a long career in corporate management.
 He is currently a director of the Canadian Imperial Bank of Commerce, Cossette Communication Group and Orchestre Symphonique de Montreal.
 He led BCE Mobile Communications from 1988 to 1990 as its chairman and CEO.
 Subsequently, he was chairman and CEO of Teleglobe, the leading provider of international long-distance and broadband services in Canada.
 He also served as chairman of Telesystem International Wireless, and founded and was chairman of Microcell Telecommunications, a GSM cellular provider in Canada best known for its Fido brand name.
 He was also a member of the G8 Dot Force, of the National Broadband Task Force, and was a founding member of the Washington-based Global Information Infrastructure Commission (GIIC).

 Sirois is known within investment circles for his purchase of Excel Communications in 1998.
 Excel, which was a reseller of residential long-distance services, relied on door-to-door sales and multi-level marketing.
 While Sirois was able to sell Teleglobe to Bell Canada in 2000 at a price of $6.5 billion, the subsequent bursting of the internet bubble and telecom bust forced Teleglobe into bankruptcy in 2002 and the writedown of $2.1 billion of Excel.

 Sirois is one of the founding partners of Enablis and has served as its chairman and chief executive officer from inception.

 Sirois had a net worth of C$1.2 billion in 2015.